justinbreese/dse-opscenter-api-examples/README.md

 * The code will iterate through the `keyspaces` array and update each keyspace as described above

 # job-listener.py
-Say you submit a job but you want to see if it is finished or if it failed.
-Well, look no further!
-Also, why it waits for the job to complete, it will serenade you.
+Within OpsCenter LCM, you submit a job, but you want to see if it is finished or if it failed.
+That is what this code does.
+Bonus: while it waits for the job to complete, it will serenade you!
 * Fill out the `server_ip` and `job_id` variables for what you are listening for

 # the end